-- 1. Applicants should prepare the following documents to be forwarded to the Dean of the Graduate School of Agriculture, Saga University. - 1 Application Form (Form A). - 2 Field of Study and Study Program (Form B) - 3 Official transcript of Bachelor's degree or certificate representing that the applicant will be conferred Bachelor's degree by March 31, 2019.
-The transcript or certificate must be sealed by the authority or sent directly from the college. - 4 Transcripts of Academic Record issued by university authorities and its English translation. - 5 English summary of Bachelor's Thesis or it's equivalent if available, not exceeding four sheets of A4 size paper typed in double space.
-If a Bachelor's Thesis is not required by the University from which the applicant graduated, prepare a statement to this matter. - 6 Certificate of Citizenship issued by appropriate authorities. - Recommendation and Reference - a.
-A letter of Recommendation (Form C) from the head of the applicant's affiliated institution.
+- 1. Applicants should prepare the following documents to be forwarded to the Dean of the Graduate School of Agriculture, Saga University. - 1 Application Form (Form A) - (2) Official transcript of Bachelor's degree or certificate representing that the applicant will be conferred Bachelor's degree by March 31, 2019.
+The transcript or certificate must be sealed by the authority or sent directly from the college.
+Original diploma is also acceptable; in this case the examination office may exemplify the diploma and the original may be returned at the office. - 3 Transcripts of Academic Record issued by university authorities and its English translation. - (4) English summary of Graduation Thesis or it's equivalent if available, not exceeding four sheets of A4 size paper typed in double space.
+If a Graduation Thesis is not required by the University from which the applicant graduated, prepare a statement to this matter. - (5) Certificate of Citizenship issued by appropriate authorities. - 6 Recommendation and Reference - a.
+A letter of Recommendation (Form B) from the head of the applicant's affiliated institution. - b.
+Letter(s) of Reference from those who know the applicant's research/study capability should be addressed to the Dean of the Graduate School of Agriculture, Saga University.

-- b.
-Letter(s) of Reference from those who know the applicant's research/study capability should be addressed to the Dean of the Graduate School of Agriculture, Saga University. - The letters of recommendation and reference(s) should indicate the English proficiency of the applicant.
-Enclose, therein, a certificate indicating the scores of TOEFL or a corresponding English Ability Test, if any. - 8 Three Photographs (hatless portrait), 4.5 cm \times 3.5 cm in size, taken within six months before the date of application.
+The letters of recommendation and reference(s) should indicate the English proficiency of the applicant.
+Enclose, therein, a certificate indicating the scores of TOEFL or a corresponding

+English Ability Test, if any.

+- \bigcirc Three Photographs (hatless portrait), 4.5 cm \times 3.5 cm in size, taken within six months before the date of application.
 Two copies should be attached to the application form.
-One extra copy should be enclosed therein, with the applicant's name and nationality on the reverse side of the copies. - Entrance Examination Fee: 30,000 yen.
-The entrance examination fee should be transferred as a postal money order at post office, or send as a check (US dollar) to Entrance Examination Office of Saga University.
-Note that in the case of a check, if amount of exchanged Japanese yen was below 30,000 Yen, the check cannot be received by Entrance Examination Office of Saga University. - 2.
-All documents should be sent by registered mail and received by the Entrance Examination Office by November 30, 2018.
+One extra copy should be enclosed therein, with the applicant's name and nationality on the reverse side of the copies. - 8 Entrance Examination Fee: 30,000 yen. - 2.
+All documents should be sent by registered mail and received by the Entrance Examination Office between January 7 and January 10, 2019.